Lucqqq/IT-docs/Docker/Containers/Web-Terminal.md

 # Web-Terminal

-This is a [[Docker]]-Container enabeling web-access to a terminal-session.
-Note that this is a terminal-session within the container and not on the host os.
+This is a [[Docker]]-Container enabling web-access to a terminal-session.
+Note that this is a terminal-session within the container and not on the host OS.

 [[Docker-Compose]]file:
 ```yml